StalkCD/stalkcd_cockpit/README.md

 Use the docker-compose.yml if you have your own atlas mongodb.
 - The URL for accessing the database must be adapted in the [characteristics service](https://github.com/StalkCD/stalkcd_characteristics).
-- The DBKEY for the connection has to be set as environent varibale via
+- The DBKEY for the connection has to be set as environment variable via
 ```
 export DBKEY=PutYourKeyHere
 ```